ZRAM Concept and Principles

 Conclusion

 In Ubuntu 24.04, ZRAM is a powerful memory optimization technology that can be utilized immediately with just a single installation command.
-It can significantly improve performance, especially on systems with limited memory, and offers advantages in terms of disk lifespan extension and power efficiency.
-The default settings provide sufficient benefits for most users, making it a very useful tool for general users.
+It boasts proven stability and efficiency with over 15 years of validation since its development in 2009.
+It can significantly improve performance especially on systems with limited memory, and provides practical advantages in terms of disk lifespan extension and power efficiency.
+Thanks to the pre-configured package provided by Ubuntu, the default settings alone provide sufficient benefits, making it a very useful tool for general users.